 It’s important to understand the common mistakes that can lead to a penalty.
 Reasons HMRC might issue a penalty include:

-You need to register for Self Assessment by 5 October – read our guide on how to register and complete your Self Assessment if you’re unsure of what you need to do.
+You need to register for Self Assessment by 5 October – read our guide on how to register for and complete your Self Assessment if you’re unsure what you need to do.

 The deadline for filing your tax return is 31 October for paper forms and 31 January for online returns.
 You must pay your tax bill by 31 January.
 Check out our full list of tax year dates you need to know when running a business.